 - Aircraft Grade Steel Blades

-I did but that’s what makes the Vitamix so good, as they say themselves, it’s not about the number of horses, it’s about how they’re trained, so basically, they manage to do more with less creating smooth green smoothies in no time at all.
+Normally I stick with 1500 watts as a minimum for greens, but that’s why the Vitamix so good, as they say themselves, it’s not about the number of horses, it’s about how they’re trained, so basically, they manage to do more with less creating smooth green smoothies in no time at all.

 But one feature I really loved is that it’s self-cleaning!
 You just put in some dish soap and warm water and turn it on to it’s cleaning setting and it takes care of itself from there.
 Cleaning a blender is probably the worst part about having one so being able to take that annoyance out really puts the Vitamix 750 out in front.